Mounjaro Lebanon — MOPH Listings & Verification

 The clinical comparison matters, but the trust difference matters more.
 Tirzepatide pages are usually about listing status, prescription access, and traceability.
 Retatrutide pages are about research status, trial data, COA proof, and supplier verification.
 Our comparison guide covers the receptor and trial differences; the public trust cluster covers the verification route.

 Lebanon does not need another generic page repeating that tirzepatide exists.
-It needs a page that explains how to read official listings, how to think about counterfeit risk, and how to separate medicine access from research-only claims.
+It needs one that explains how to read official listings, how to think about counterfeit risk, and how to separate medicine access from research-only claims.
 That means tying live search results to internal proof routes: public contact channels, editorial review, and clean distinctions between approved medicines and research compounds.

 - Lead with the official listing signal: MOPH visibility is the strongest local trust marker.